wuhan2020/wuhan2020/WUHAN2020_OFFICIAL_ANNOUNCEMENT.md

 # WUHAN2020 Official Announcement 2020.1.29

-Dear friends and volunteers, we are the core organizers of `wuhan2020`, a project on GitHub aiming to serve this combat against 2019-nCoV.
+Dear friends and volunteers, we are the core organizers of `wuhan2020`, a project on GitHub aiming to serve this combat against `2019 Novel Coronavirus` (2019-nCoV).
 This is an Open Source project constructed and maintained by all of us for a better and more effective collaboration that assists the self-organized rescue.
 The things we are working on:

 1. to create a data service for real-time synchronization among hospitals, factories and procurement.
 2. to call on more people to participate in this project with their professional skills and various resources.